 Diets work.
 Shitty diets don’t.

-And in the long run they do more than just “not work” they set you up to be worse off, both physically and psychologically.
+And in the long run, fad diets do more than just “not work.”
+They set you up to be worse off, both physically and psychologically.

 They make billions of dollars every year by preying on your: